 - While you hold down the Power button, press and release the Volume Up button on the side of the device.

-The screen will dim and back to bright again to let you know, a screenshot is recorded.
+The screen will dim and return to bright again to let you know a screenshot has been recorded.

 If you have a Surface Type Cover attached, you can follow the traditional ways to take screenshots by using the dedicated PrtSn (Print Screen) key on the keyboard.
 To do so.

-Option 1: Capturing all entire screens and store in the Windows Clipboard.
+Option 1: Capturing all screens and storing them in the Windows Clipboard.

-- Press PrtSn key to taking a screenshot.
+- Press the PrtSn key to take a screenshot.

 - Paste to your preferred programs like Paint or Word.

-Option 2: Capturing just the active window and store in the Windows Clipboard.
+Option 2: Capturing the active window and store it in the Windows Clipboard.

-- Press Alt + PrtSn key to taking a screenshot of the active window.
+- Press the Alt + PrtSn key to screenshot the active window.

 - Paste to your preferred programs like Paint or Word.

-Surface Pen has been developed and getting much better functions in Windows 10.
-In Windows 10 anniversary update, there is a new feature called Screen sketch.
+Surface Pen has been developed and is getting much better functions in Windows 10.
+The Windows 10 anniversary update has a new feature called Screen Sketch.
 This function will capture the device’s screen and pop up with tools for drawing, cropping, and others.

 You can take a screenshot by using the Surface Pen with this function.
 To activate the screen sketch function